[HISTORY: Adopted by the Board of Supervisors of the Township of Willistown 5-12-1997 by Ord. No. 3-1997. Amendments noted where applicable.]

 Sound amplification equipment is permitted only with written permission from the Township.

-Use of a Township park for any of the following purposes is prohibited, unless a permit is first obtained from the Township Park and Recreation Board, or its designate for such permit issuance, as hereinafter provided:
+Use of a Township park or trail for any of the following purposes is prohibited, unless a permit is first obtained from the Township Park and Recreation Board, or its designate for such permit issuance, as hereinafter provided:

 Person(s) undertaking activities permitted with written permission from the Township must have a copy of the written permission on them at all times while undertaking approved activities.